bernedoodle

 LIFESPAN

-By crossing the majestic Bernese Mountain Dog with a Poodle, many of the genetic deficiencies may be reinforced by the bloodline of the Poodle.
+By crossing the majestic Bernese Mountain Dog with a Poodle, many of the genetic deficiencies may be overcome by the bloodline of the Poodle.
 Yes, poodles have their own share of potential issues, but together, these two breeds complement and strengthen each other, providing a strength to their gene pool which should extend their lifespan to be 12-14 years, as well as reducing their predisposition to some of the genetic issues outlined above.

 We have examined the genetic line of both the sire and dam and believe that they are excellent examples of their respective breed and come from quality lines that have been free of any outstanding hip, eye, cancer, or other genetic abnormality.